FAQs

-As part of a commitment both to improving the educational landscape through sharing expertise and best practice and to bringing together schools who share a philosophical approach, we are forming the St Paul’s School Group.
+As part of a commitment both to improving the educational landscape through sharing expertise and best practice and to bringing together schools who share a philosophical approach, we have formed the St Paul’s School Group.

-At this moment of change within the independent sector and from this position of strength, the desire is to protect choice for parents and safeguard the opportunities independent schools provide to wider society, by bringing together a strong group of like-minded not-for-profit schools.
-Discussions have been opened with a small number of leading London preparatory schools who have a natural fit with the Paul’s School model – with the appetite for an ongoing dialogue with others.
-St Paul’s School has enjoyed longstanding relationships with Durston House and the Shrewsbury House School Trust, from which several current and former pupils have come to the School over the years, and is delighted that they are joining as founding members of the Group.
+At this moment of change within the independent sector and from this position of strength, our desire is to protect choice for parents and safeguard the opportunities independent schools provide to wider society, by bringing together a strong group of like-minded not-for-profit schools.
+Discussions have been opened with a small number of leading London preparatory schools who have a natural fit with the St Paul’s School model – with the appetite for an ongoing dialogue with others.
+St Paul’s School has enjoyed longstanding relationships with Durston House and the Shrewsbury House School Trust, schools from which a number of current and former pupils have come, and is delighted that they are joining as founding members of the Group.
 Each school benefits from strong leadership and offers an outstanding education in their own right.
 Importantly, each school brings their own unique identity and it is from this shared position of strength that this coalition is born.

 Shrewsbury House School Trust Awards